eth-protocol-fellows/protocol-studies/docs/eps/week1.md

 https://github.com/eth-protocol-fellows/cohort-three/tree/master/projects
 https://github.com/eth-protocol-fellows/cohort-four/tree/master/projects

+[Devcon archive](archive.devcon.org) is full of incredible talks diving into various technical and non-technical aspects of Ethereum.

 Few books I recommend:

-If you are interested in early days of Ethereum, the story of its founders and creation, check out book [The Infinate Machine](https://www.camirusso.com/book).
-Another similar one is [Out of the Ethe ](https://www.goodreads.com/book/show/55360267-out-of-the-ether) (ping me to provide epub).
+If you are interested in early days of Ethereum, the story of its founders and creation, check out book [The Infinite Machine](https://www.camirusso.com/book).
+Another similar one is [Out of the Ether](https://www.goodreads.com/book/show/55360267-out-of-the-ether). (ping me for epubs)

 A very recent publication providing a comprehensive insight is [Absolute Essentials of Ethereum](https://www.routledge.com/Absolute-Essentials-of-Ethereum/Dylan-Ennis/p/book/9781032334189).
 It a covers [variety of topics](https://www.coindesk.com/consensus-magazine/2024/02/07/absolute-essentials-of-ethereum-by-paul-dylan-ennis-an-excerpt/) and I can strongly recommend it.